Building sustainable communities

 The need for equity

-A recent report* found that between 2006 and 2016 the Sacramento region ranked in the bottom-third of the 100 largest metropolitan areas in growth, prosperity and inclusion.
-It also noted that 34% of our region’s residents live in households that do not earn enough to cover their basic expenses.
-The report concluded that access to basic services such as health care, transportation, education and economic opportunity is holding back our region’s potential.
+A recent report* found that between 2006 and 2016 the Sacramento region ranked in the bottom-third of the 100 largest metropolitan areas in growth and prosperity.
+The report concluded that the increased disparity in quality of life between high-performing and low-performing neighborhoods, including access to basic services such as health care, transportation, education and economic opportunity, is holding back our entire region's potential.

-Together, collaborating with private industry, government agencies and nonprofits, we’re investing in and implementing programs that provide equitable access to proven indicators of community success.
+SMUD believes in the ability to make a greater collective community impact through partnerships.
+We’re looking for private industry, government agencies and nonprofits to invest in and implement programs that provide equitable access to proven indicators of sustainable community success.

 SMUD and several partners are promising $750,000 over the next 3 years to revitalize Sacramento's low-income Promise Zone area.